 This week guest author Emma Jeffery from the blog Hello Beautiful shows us how she turned her grandmother’s handwritten recipes into tea towels for her own kitchen.
-Read the how-to below, or, follow along with our up-to-date video tutorial below from Spoonflower member Theresa.
-She’ll take you through each step from how to edit your scanned recipe in Photoshop, all the way through to how to sew up the tea towel with a finished double-hem.
+Read the how-to below, or, follow along with our up-to-date video tutorial below from Spoonflower member Theresa at the bottom of the post.
+She’ll take you through each step from Emma’s tea towel concept, so you’ll learn how to edit your scanned recipe in Photoshop, all the way through to how to sew up the tea towel with a finished double-hem.

 Emma: For a woman who keeps a newspaper from the day she was born, my mum has surprisingly few keepsakes or handwritten memorabilia from her own mother who passed away in 1999.
 When I asked her to trawl through her old papers and files, she managed to find three handwritten recipes from my grandmother.
 They appear to be the only remaining examples of her handwriting left in the world, and they are therefore as precious as they are priceless.

 I decided to use these recipes to make a set of dish towels for my mum and I. This way, the handwritten originals can be safely stored away yet the joy of being able to see my grandmother’s handwriting in an everyday context will continue to make us smile and feel close to her.

 Spoonflower’s linen cotton canvas is the perfect fabric for dish towels.
 Linen is known for its super absorbent qualities, and with a 54” wide printable area, they are perfectly sized to fit a set of four dish towels on to one yard.